AnAverageGitUser/aseprite-companion/README.md

   - add labels to color groups
   - search for color groups by labels
 - branch master
-  - Breaking Change: the save file format changed from ".lua" to ".json", old save files will have to be recreated from scratch
+  - Breaking Change: the save file format changed from ".lua" to ".json", old save files will have to be recreated from scratch.
-  - Breaking Change: the color groups now use the RGBA color values instead of the palette indices, this makes color group usage more portable between sprites and makes palette syncing unnecessary
+  - Breaking Change: the color groups now use the RGBA color values instead of the palette indices, this makes color group usage more portable between sprites and makes palette syncing unnecessary.
-  - Better performance: performance is not (significantly) impaired by the number of color groups anymore
+  - Better performance: performance is not (significantly) impaired by the number of color groups anymore.
-  - Increased number of color groups to 300
+  - Increased number of color groups to 300.
-  - Color group page navigation
+  - Changed color group page navigation to accommodate more color groups.
-  - Selection of active color group: the dropdown now only lists the visible color groups
+  - Selection of active color group: the dropdown now only lists the visible color groups.
-  - The file name field is not cleared anymore upon loading of a color group file
+  - The file name field is not cleared anymore upon loading of a color group file.
-  - The group name field is not cleared anymore upon color group renaming
+  - The group name field is not cleared anymore upon color group renaming.
+  - Moved the dialogs from the `Sprite` menu into their own `Sprite > [Aseprite Companion]` sub menu.
 - tag v1.3.0
   - Instead of 3 color group pages (with each 10 groups) there are now 10 color group pages (with each 10 groups).